cowleyforniastudios/steam-stream/README.md

 WantedBy=multi-user.target
 ```

-Save this in `/etc/systemd/system/steam-stream.service` and run `systemctl daemon-reload && systemctl start steam-stream && systemctl enable steam-stream` and it should be run automatically on boot until you delete the server at the end of the festival.
+Save this in `/etc/systemd/system/steam-stream.service`, run `systemctl daemon-reload && systemctl start steam-stream && systemctl enable steam-stream` and it should be run automatically on boot until you delete the server at the end of the festival.

 ## CPU usage

 Be sure to check the CPU usage ahead of time.
 If the CPU maxes out you risk losing frames, or dropping the stream entirely.
-You may need to switch to a larger VPS to bring the CPU usage down.
+You may need to switch to a larger VPS.